billpliske/blog.billpliske.com/content/blog/simple-netlify-forms-with-create-react-app/index.md

 ### High-level view
 The steps are pretty straightforward:
 1. Create a simple html form file, and save it in your `public` folder.
+Using Vite?
+Just create a *public*, and throw in a copy of the html file.
 2. Create your React form file, making sure to follow some similar naming conventions as the first file.

 ### Naming conventions